 The main problem with “standard” sourdough is all the stretching and folding required at regular intervals.
 This is fine if you’re tied to the house, but for anyone with a busy schedule it makes it impossible.
-By using a bread machine to do the kneading, and sticking to easy to measure quantities and methods this is pretty foolproof.
+By using a bread machine to do the kneading, and sticking to easy to measure quantities and methods this is quick & pretty foolproof.

 There are various time frames over which you can make the bread with activity concentrated in just 3 shortish bursts.
 You can time these activities to suit your day by adjusting the temperature at which you carry them out.
 Bulk fermentation at 27°C (the maximum temperature you can use) takes approximately 1 1/2 to 2 hours.
 At room temperature of say 21°C it’s about 3 to 4 hours.
 If you have a cool room – I have a wine cellar – at 12°C it’s around 7 to 8 hours.
 I haven’t tried it in the fridge, but I would guess at 6°C it might be 12 hours.
 So depending on your day, you can choose where to do the bulk fermentation.
 That way you can be around at the right time to do the critical part: mixing & kneading it in the bread machine.